pekfrjufrirf12/project1_group3/README.md

 #### 1. Varying climate in these countries – What is the correlation between the adoption of farmers’ financial climate change adaptation strategies by region (and crop production/failure rates?)
 #### 2. Varying production in these countries (prices, volume, quality, condition, and other market data) – compare and contrast, gather correlation data
 #### 3. What is the impact of climate-induced supply shock to cocoa production in top cocoa-producing countries (Ecuador, Ghana, Cameroon, Nigeria, Côte D’Ivoire) on capital balance, GDP, agricultural investment, and food instability?
-#### 4. How climate impacts production and local economics as a result (as well as the degree of correlation between datasets) – All three of us
+#### 4. How climate impacts production and local economics as a result (as well as the degree of correlation between datasets)

 ### Relevant links: